gycellaaa/Analyics/README.md

-* Explanation
+* Description

-The first chart indicates a correlation plot with an integrated coding of R-Studio, as this software enable to add a correlation line to visually indicate relationship and R=-0.18, p = 0.35 to statistically indicate the relationship’s strength (correlation coefficient) between Population and the Total Profit.
+The initial chart presents a Correlation Plot generated using R-script, which allows for the inclusion of a correlation line to facilitate the visual representation of relationships.
+The correlation coefficient is R = -0.18, p = 0.35, to indicate a weak and statistically insignificant relationship between Population and Total Profit.
+This prompts the question: is there a notable trend where increases in Profit correspond to increases in Population?
-Therefore, we can determine whether there is a strong indication that when Profit increases, Population increase?
-Additionally, the y=24000-0.002x that indicates of the equation of the regression line, useful when there is additional data to calculate the specific value.

-Additional second chart contains the red shading within the chart, useful to indicate where most of the total profit and population lays on.
-This helps to visually answer where or not there is any correlation at all.
-X-axis indicating the total profits.
-Y-axis indicating the population.
+Furthermore, the regression line is represented by the equation y = 24000-0.002x, which will be useful for predictive analyses if additional data becomes available.

+The accompanying second chart features red shading that indicates the density of Total Profit against Population, visually assessing the presence or absence of any correlation.
+The X-axis represents Total Profits, while the Y-axis represents Population.

-* Example analysis
+* Insight

-Using the R=-0.18, p = 0.35 to indicate if there is relationship, since it is -0.18.then there is no correlation between City and population at all.
+Given the correlation coefficient of R = -0.18 and p = 0.35, it is evident that there is no correlation between City and Population, as the negative value of R suggests a lack of relationship.

 ## Acknowledgments